NoamLeabo/FaceBar_Web_Version/README.md

 // Link to chopin post photo

 IX - The comment section of a post is an excelent way to let the creator of a post and everyone else that has seen it what you think about it.
 Chopin would be very happy to know how much you like his pieces!

 X - Another way you can show your appreciation of a post is by liking it.

 XI - Because FaceBar is still a very exclusive website, you are able to practice sending a post to another platform but you won't be able to actually send it.

+//Link to feed post modal

 //Link to comment section

+Adding a post is pretty intuitive - click on the text area, write your thoughts and click the blue send button.
+Notice that you can't post a comment without any text, because saying nothing isn't saying much.

+Last but not least, Let's create a new post of our own!

+// link to post button photo

+XII - by clicking on this button, you'll be able to create your own post.
+At FaceBar, we value reading so only posts with text are acceptable.
+You are able to add an image as well to add to your post!

+Enjoy FaceBar!